stellitzab/a11y/README.md

 # Accessiblity Workshop - DevUX 2023 🎈

 A project for practicing or playing around with adapting digital services to be more accessible.
+The goal is to adapt the page to make the content accessible for users with screen readers or users only able to navigate with the keyboard for example.

 ## Requirements